DylanUSC/Parallel_Coagulation_Kernel/README.md

 ![](https://github.com/DylanUSC/Parallel_Coagulation_Kernel/blob/main/Interstellar_dust.jpeg)

-Along with modeling coagulation of particles in the atmosphere, this equation is also crucial for aerosols and — most importantly — **interstellar dust**.
-Because there is no parallelized version for integrated models for this solver, this step has become a bottleneck in the modeling process for coagulation.

-* Equation is also crucial for aerosols and — most importantly — **interstellar dust**.
+* Equation is also crucial for atmospheric particles, aerosols and — most importantly — **interstellar dust**.
 * Since no parallelized version for integrated models for this solver exist, this step has become a _bottleneck_ in the modeling process for coagulation.